Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 1 - HTML Introduction/README.md

 ![Banner](https://github.com/Ninja-Vikash/Assets/blob/main/HTML%20Assets/HTML%20introduction.png)
 <b>HTML</b> : Hypertext Markup Language<br>
 HTML is the code that is used to structure a web page and its content.
 And the components used to design the structure of websites are called HTML tags.
+It is often assisted by technologies such as Cascading Style Sheets and Scripting languages such as Javascript.
 <hr>
 1. How to create an HTML document. <br>
    Using the below syntax-